jep-project/jep/protocol.md

     }

     type CompletionOption {
-      insert: Binary           // the string to be inserted when the option is chosen
+      insert: String           // the string to be inserted when the option is chosen
       desc: [0,1] String       // description of the option
       longDesc: [0,1] String   // longer description of the option
       semantics: [0,1] SemanticType // semantic information about the option